Kainmueller-Lab/AqQua-LatLon-to-Region/README.md

 This package is based on Sara Collins' script (https://github.com/thechisholmlab/Longhurst-Province-Finder ), published under the MIT license.

-It mainly provide two functions:
+It mainly provide three functions:

 - `find_region` that takes as input latitude and longitude coordinates and a definition of Longhurst Provinces returns the Longhurst Province where the coordinate is located.

   - input:
     - latitude: Northerly latitude ranging from -90 to 90
     - longitude: Easterly longitude ranging from -180 to 180
     - `longhurst.xml`: A .gml file that contains the coordinates that bound each province
+    - use-tree: flag to switch to tree-based matching mode
+    - out-file: plot map of regions and locations
   - output:
     - `dict` with Longhurst province code, name, bounding box and polygon, where the coordinate can be found.
 If the coordinate is on land, or otherwise not associated with a province, `None` will be returned.

 - `parseLonghurstXML` that parses a xml/gml Longhurst Provinces definition into a dict

   - input:
     - fl: path to definition file
   - output:
     - `dict` containing definitions

+- ` provinces_make_tree` that takes a `dict` of Longhurst definitions and creates a `shapely.STRtree` of their polygons
+  - input:
+    - provinces: `dict` containing Longhurst definitions (as returned by `parseLonghurstXML`
+  - output:
+    - `shapely.STRtree` of the provinces polygons

 ## Usage